wcfrobert/ezbolt/README.md

 > [!TIP]
 >
-> Don't have python experience?
-Worry not.
-Inside the [Cu Coefficient Folder](https://github.com/wcfrobert/ezbolt/tree/master/Cu%20Coefficient%20Table), you will find a csv file containing C coefficient of over 90,000 common bolt configurations.
-Need to find a C coefficient for your connection design?
-Just copy the table into your spreadsheet and do some XLOOKUP.
-No solvers needed.
-Much faster than flipping through the steel manual.
+> Inside the [Cu Coefficient Folder](https://github.com/wcfrobert/ezbolt/tree/master/Cu%20Coefficient%20Table), you will find a csv file containing C coefficient of over 90,000 common bolt configurations.
+Just copy the table into your spreadsheet and do a few XLOOKUP.
+No solvers needed!

 - [Introduction](#introduction)